 - 1. In regard to loan repayment: - a.
-SUPPORTS the concept of an educational opportunity bank for medical students where educational loans, interest and administrative costs can be repaid, once in practice, on an income contingent basis; - b.
-SUPPORTS the deferment of payment on the principal and accrued interest of educational loans incurred for premedical and medical education until the completion of medical training, including internship and residency; - c.
+SUPPORTS the concept of an educational opportunity bank for medical students where educational loans, interest and administrative costs can be repaid, once in practice, on an income contingent basis; - SUPPORTS the deferment of payment on the principal and accrued interest of educational loans incurred for premedical and medical education until the completion of medical training, including internship and residency; - c.
 SUPPORTS the concept of availability of student loan consolidation, refinancing and graduated repayment; (2004) - d.
 CONDEMNS student loan recipients who are greater than 90 days delinquent or default on their student loan obligations; - e.
-URGES that strict financial penalties be imposed against medical school graduates who default or are greater than 90 days delinquent on repayment of their student loans; - f.
-URGES that medical schools cooperate with the federal government to improve collection practices on student loans; - g.
+URGES that strict financial penalties be imposed against medical school graduates who default or are greater than 90 days delinquent on repayment of their student loans; - URGES that medical schools cooperate with the federal government to improve collection practices on student loans; - g.
 ENDORSES the release of information about the repayment records of student loan recipients who default or are delinquent to private credit agencies and lending institutions; - h.
 BELIEVES that federal law should discourage physicians from discharging their loan obligations through bankruptcy proceedings; - 2.
 In regard to loan source, amount, and development: - a.
 SUPPORTS the concept that a multiplicity of sources for financing medical education be available; - b.
 URGES that ceilings on federally issued loans must be sufficient to meet the actual needs of students and their dependents, as determined by the financial aid officer at each medical school; - c.
 URGES the continued support and development of low interest loan programs, such as the Health Professions and Federal Insured Student Loan programs, which offer the medical student a fair and practical solution to the funding of medical education, and further URGES that high interest loan programs, such as the Health Education Assistance Loan, established by PL 94-484, be revamped so that they, too, can provide reasonable sources of money; - d.
 SUPPORTS, in principle, the AMA-Education and Research Foundation Student Loan Program and URGES the AMA and the private banking institutions participating in the AMA-ERF Student Loan Program to seek ways to reduce the present loan interest rates and to increase the size of the program; - e.
 SUPPORTS federal direct lending programs for students enrolled in medical schools, and for medical students pursuing other advanced degrees.
+(1997) - f.
+BELIEVES that in-school loan consolidation would substantially improve the ability of medical school graduates to manage their debt, thus allowing them more financial flexibility to choose primary care specialties and to work in underserved communities; (2005) - g.
+URGES the federal government to allow in-school consolidation of student loans for students enrolled at Federal Family Education Loan Program (FFELP) medical schools.
+(2005) - 3.
+In regard to the Armed Services:

-(1997) - 3.
-In regard to the Armed Services: - a.
+- a.
 CONDEMNS any use of a student's military draft registration status as a criterion in the eligibility for, or awarding of, financial aid. - b.
 SUPPORTS the continuation of the Department of Defense's Armed Forces Health Professions Scholarship Program;